 This need tends to be compounded for young adults who are not financially established in life.
 Most people are not expecting to cover the loan payments and final expenses of a young relative, but tragedies can happen, and life insurance can provide the financial protection to cover these costs while a family grieves.

 Through the purchase of a term life insurance policy, a young adult could obtain coverage to fit their stage of life.
 Term life insurance offers a level death benefit for a guaranteed period of time ranging from 10 to 30 years.
 Furthermore, an applicant can usually obtain the most cost-effective coverage while still young.
 Term life insurance is an ideal product to protect a new professional’s family from financial distress in the event of an untimely death.

 And it probably costs less than you think.
 Term life insurance tends to be the least expensive coverage option for an individual.
-A 2017 Insurance Barometer Study indicated that four in 10 millennials overestimate the cost of term life insurance by more than five times the actual cost.
+A 2021 Insurance Barometer Study indicated that over half of surveyed millennials overestimated the cost of term life insurance by at least three times the actual cost.
 Even with a tight budget, term life insurance can provide the necessary coverage to protect one’s family.

 Contact your local, independent life insurance agent to find coverage that works for you.

 For policy service and additional information, speak to an independent agent representing The Cincinnati Life Insurance Company.
 For a complete statement of the coverages and exclusions, please see the policy contract.
 All applicants are subject to underwriting approval.
 Products and riders available in most states.